AndrewSouthpaw/crud-muffins/README.md

 **This package is not transpiled and written with modern JS syntax**.
 You can add this package to the list of `node_modules` you transpile manually.

 Why?
-My current understanding is that it makes code bundles smaller overall when there's only *one* tranpsilation, as opposed to each module transpiling in its own context.
+My current understanding is that it makes code bundles smaller overall when there's only *one* transpilation, as opposed to each module transpiling in its own context.
 Happy to be convinced otherwise!

 ## Usage